- You are here:

 Fuel Economy: 15 mpg City, 22 mpg Highway

 Legendary Porsche driving prowess comes in SUV form with the Cayenne.
-And in addition to great driving dynamics and luxury, the Cayenne also benefits from having a wide range of safety features, including Porsche Stability Management (PSM), Porsche Active Suspension Management (PASM) and Porsche Dynamic Chassis Control (PDCC).
+In addition to great driving dynamics and luxury, the Cayenne also benefits from having a wide range of safety features, including Porsche Stability Management (PSM), Porsche Active Suspension Management (PASM) and Porsche Dynamic Chassis Control (PDCC).

 Research the Porsche Cayenne